hanna-greaves/Token-Says/README.md

   * Initiative Roll: leave blank
   * Item Name: use the item name that triggers the saying when it is rolled (e.g. Action Surge)
   * Macro (API): see the API section below for details on how this is used
+  * Prompt: add scene name or list of scene names to optionally restrict to certain scenes
+  * Prompt Other: add scene name or list of scene names to optionally restrict to certain scenes
   * Responds to: leave blank (see the response section that is made visible and complete the Action Type and Action Name there)
   * Saving Throw (dnd5e): select ability
   * Skill (dnd5e, pf2e): select or enter skill